-As I mentioned earlier, you can play old retro games from multiple platforms using an all-in-one emulator.
+As we’ve mentioned earlier, you can play old retro games from multiple platforms using an all-in-one emulator.

 So, today, in this article, we take a look at the best all-in-one emulators for Windows PC to play your favorite retro game that will bring on pure nostalgia.

-Bizhawk can emulate and run Neo Geo Pocket, Nintendo DS, Sega 32X, PlayStation, Sega Saturn, Sega Master System, Virtual Boy, Uzebox and ZX Spectrum ROMs on your Windows PC.
-You can check the full list of compatible ROMs on the official website.
+Bizhawk can emulate and run Neo Geo Pocket, Nintendo DS, Sega 32X, PlayStation, Sega Saturn, Sega Master System, Virtual Boy, Uzebox, and ZX Spectrum ROMs on your Windows PC.
+You may check the full list of compatible ROMs on the official website.

 Bizghawk supports full recording and Lua scripting.
-In addition, it also comes with features like full-screen support, controller and hotkey mapping support, gamepad support for game controls and auto rapid-fire controls function.
+In addition, it comes with features like full-screen support, controller and hotkey mapping support, gamepad support for game controls, and auto rapid-fire controls function.

-For pro users, it comes with basic re-recording and bulletproof recording support, input display, auto hold, RAM watching and poking tools, Lua scripting, Rewind, and Frame lag and rerecording counters.
+For pro users, it includes basic re-recording and bulletproof recording support, input display, auto hold, RAM watching and poking tools, Lua scripting, Rewind, and Frame lag and rerecording counters.

-RetroArch is a bit a different than Bizhawk.
-It is a frontend for emulators, game engines and media player and allows you to play games from multiple platforms on your Windows computer.
+RetroArch is a bit different than Bizhawk.
+It is a frontend for emulators, game engines, and media players and allows you to play games from multiple platforms on your Windows computer.